fkie-cad/ipal_transcriber/README.md

 `ipal-transcriber` can be used on network interfaces (```--interface```)  or traffic captures (```--pcap```).
 Set  ```--ipal.output``` either to a file to write the output to, or use '-' to write to *stdout*.
 If the filename ends with '.gz' it is automatically compressed.

-An optional rule file (```--rule```) allows modifying the output by renaming, removing, or modifying process names and values.
+An optional rule file (```--rules```) allows modifying the output by renaming, removing, or modifying process names and values.
 For some protocols, e.g. Modbus, request packets need to be cached to properly parse responses. ```--timeout``` defines an upper bound on how long a packet is cached for.
 Each message can be labeled as malicious or benign, which can be used for the later evaluation of intrusion detection methods.
 The default value is taken from ```--malicious.default```.
 Provide a file with packet-specific or time interval labels  with ```--malicious```.

 ```bash
 ./ipal-transcriber -h